Meshinchi-Lab/meshinchi-lab.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-The Meshinchi Lab believes strongly that collaboration can lead to better science!
-Please get in touch with us.
+The Meshinchi lab is a part of the Fred Hutch Cancer Center Campus located in the heart of Seattle, Washington.

 {%
   include button.html